Fundamental Nourishing Eye Butter

 โ Praised

-- Fragrance-free and gentle on sensitive eyes
+- Completely fragrance-free and gentle on sensitive eyes

 โ Criticized

-- Not suitable for fungal acne sufferers
+- Not suitable for those managing fungal acne

 ๐ฐ Budget-Friendly Alternatives (Dupes)